 3. Identify tech needs

-To avoid future impediments that can be as small as a pothole or as big as a Jersey barrier, make sure project managers and developers will have full access and login credentials to your current website, including hosting platform and domain name system (DNS).
+To avoid future impediments that can be as small as a pothole or as big as a Jersey barrier, make sure project managers and web developers have full access and login credentials to your current website, including hosting platform and domain name system (DNS).

 If you’re expecting integrations with other platforms, they’ll need those too.